junkun-ren/PersonalWebsite/content/2-about_me.md

 #### Research interests
 My research interests are mechanism-focused and theoretically-focused.
 I am particularly passionate about developing and applying models and theories to explain or interpret phenomena in nature.

-*?'theoretical ecology' pertains to the use of mathe- matical and computational models to explore eco- logical questions, ranging from individual behavior, through the intertwined complexities of communi- ties, to even global-scale phenomena."* - Robert D. Holt.

 <!--
  <table border="1">